 Build a Strong Foundation Today

-Research shows that just 56% of deskless workers in the U.S. feel connected and engaged with their employers.
-Increasingly, companies are realizing that this disconnect isn’t just due to ineffective communication but to something deeper: an inability to connect employees to a personal and collective sense of purpose.
+Increasingly, companies are realizing that the lack of connection and engagement employees are feeling isn’t just due to ineffective communication but to something deeper: an inability to connect employees to a personal and collective sense of purpose.

 Deloitte’s 2021 Global Human Capital Trends report recently summarized the impact of organizational purpose, noting that “2020 taught us the importance of purpose in establishing an organization’s direction in the face of disruption...organizations that embraced purpose were able to sift through competing priorities, unite workers under common goals, drive belonging and focus resources on their most pressing organizational and societal goals.”